YuncongMa/pNet/README.md

 # Brain Template
-Five built-in brain templates are available in the subfolder "Brain_Template"
+Five built-in brain templates are available in the subfolder "Brain_Template".
 1. HCP surface: subfolder "HCP_Surface".
 It contains 3D mesh shapes (vertices and faces) and brain masks for two hemishperes.
 2. FreeSurfer fsaverage5: "FreeSurfer_fsaverage5".
 It is similar to HCP surface .
 3. MNI volume space: subfolder "MNI_Volume".
 It contains two MATLAB files "Brain_Mask.mat" and "Overlay_Image.mat".